← All Docs

 lore setup

-The wizard walks through seven steps:
+The wizard runs a preflight check, then walks through seven steps:

 2. Login — Sign in with your email via one-time code

-3. Data Repository — Create a local data directory (defaults to ~/.lore).
-If gh CLI is available, it auto-creates a private GitHub repo for cross-machine sync
+3. Data Directory — Create a local data directory (defaults to ~/.lore).
+Lore Cloud/Supabase handles cross-machine sync; Git is optional local history

 4. Welcome Document — Seeds your knowledge base so you can search immediately